eg1lgfp/gilman-family-practice/content/pages/blog/community.md

 > The beauty of type lies in its utility, prettiness without readability serves neither author nor reader. - James Felici

 #### **How Are Doctors of Osteopathic Medicine Trained?**

+Most students who apply to osteopathic medical school first earn a bachelor’s degree and many also have a master’s degree or doctorate.

+Osteopathic doctors get extra training in the musculoskeletal system.
+But they also learn all the other parts of modern medicine.
+They can prescribe medication, do surgery, run tests, and do everything else you would  expect from a doctor.